Episode 58

 Speaker:

-reactions to the rise of ultra processed foods.
-But each
+movements were reactions to the rise of ultra processed foods, but

 Speaker:

-had its own challenges in addressing the obesity
+each had its own challenges in addressing the

 Speaker: